AnouskaJ/shopping_app_cupertino/README.md

 * Cupertino App
 * Homepage with items and option to add to favourites and cart.
 * Shopping Cart tab displaying the total sum of products and enter delivery details.
-* Products not added with API, products via separate file.
+* Products added with API.
+* Delete button to remove items from cart.